Sports Coach Logo Sports Coach Training Principles Fitness Components

 The problem of leakage

 A downside to fluid trainers was their tendency to leak until recently.
 Kurt Kinetic revolutionized the fluid trainer world with its patented design, turning the trainer world on its head by sealing off the chamber containing the silicone fluid and the impellers.
-They then connected the impeller to the roller by magnetically coupling the two of them with powerful magnets.
+They then connected the impeller to the roller by magnetically coupling them with powerful magnets.

 With no O-rings to fail under the intense heat created by the impeller going through the silicone, Kurt Kinetic trainers are about as foolproof as any out there on the market.